biancotti-emanuel/te/README.md

 # Single Webview project for xcode in swift
-An xcode project that with single webview that opens external URL, for hybrid web app debug or test use.
+An xcode project that with single webview(UIWebView) that opens external URL, for hybrid web app debug or test use.

 - Swift
 - Constrains ready.
 Fullscreen view with hidden status bar.